Betty Ting: Personal life

 In 1972, just after her six months in Switzerland, Ting first met Bruce Lee at the original Hyatt Regency Hong Kong (1969–2005) while he was with his wife Linda Emery and Raymond Chow, the owner of Golden Harvest.
 Ting and Lee quickly became friends and they would later go on dates.

 On 20 July 1973, Ting received media attention when Lee died in her apartment at 67 Beacon Hill Road, Kowloon Tong, Hong Kong.
 According to press reports, Lee was going over the script of Game of Death in Ting's apartment, a film in which she was reported to have a lead role, when he complained of a headache.
 She gave him a single tablet of Equagesic, a strong aspirin-based drug that she often used herself.
-He then went to sleep, but when she could not wake him up for a dinner appointment with Raymond Chow, (disputed timeline; Raymond Chow came to Ting's apartment and attempted to call Lee's personal doctor at least 20 times.
-Failing to connect Chow, then, called Ting's personal doctor who arrived 20 minutes later.
+He then went to sleep, but when she could not wake him up for a dinner appointment with Raymond Chow, Chow came to Ting's apartment and attempted to call Lee's personal doctor at least 20 times.
+Failing to connect, Chow then called Ting's personal doctor who arrived 20 minutes later.
 He detected no heartbeat or breathing.
 He attempted CPR before calling for an ambulance.
-Lee did not arrive at the hospital until after 11:00 p.m.
-6 hours after Lee took a pain pill provided by Ting and laid down to take a nap.
+Lee did not arrive at the hospital until after 11:00 p.m., 6 hours after Lee took a pain pill provided by Ting and laid down to take a nap.
 Ting called an ambulance.
 Lee was rushed to Queen Elizabeth Hospital, where he was pronounced dead on arrival.
 Death was allegedly caused by an allergic reaction that resulted in brain edema (swelling of the brain).
 The coroner described his passing as "death by misadventure."
-Having lost her friend and while being blamed and also receiving death threats by his fans for his death, Ting had schizophrenia.
+Having lost her friend and also being blamed and receiving death threats by his fans for his death, Ting developed mental health issues.
+In the aftermath Ting would appear in two works about her relationship with Lee told from her perspective, the 1973 short documentary The Last Days of Bruce Lee and the 1976 feature film Bruce Lee and I, where Ting played herself.